Climate Change

 ERS conducts research on a range of climate change issues related to agriculture, including:

-- The impacts of climate change on crop production, livestock production, and land use.
+- The impacts of climate change and weather on crop production, livestock production, and international trade

 - The implications of climate change for agricultural markets and the cost of government policies/programs